 In our case:

-If the function f_i is linearly dependent, then the columns of Wronskian will also be dependent because differentiation is a linear operation, so Wronskian disappears.
+If the feature f_i is linearly based, then the columns of Wronskian can also be established because differentiation is a linear operation, so Wronskian disappears.

-Thus, it can be used to illustrate that a set of differentiable functions is independent of the interval that does not vanish identically.
+As a consequence, it may be used to illustrate that a hard and fast of differentiable features is independent of the c language that does not vanish identically.

-The wronskian solver can find the wronskian by the determinant of given functions by following these instructions:
+The wronskian solver can discover the wronskian by the determinant of given features by following these instructions: